Who we are

 As part of its activities, the Working Group developed this promotional leaflet for use at community outreach events.

 The Branch now has a Policy Co-ordinator as part of its Executive Team, and will continue to advocate for improved EV policies by the Federal and Territory governments.

 In January 2021, the Branch issued a Position Paper on public EV charging infrastructure in the ACT.
 This paper is aimed at setting out the requirements of EV drivers in the light of the ACT Government's plan to develop 50 new EV charging stations during the 2020-2024 term of Government.
 The paper will be discussed with ACT Government Ministers, MLAs and senior public servants during 2021.

 In April 2020, the Branch held a workshop to share ideas with Violet Law, a Public Policy student at ANU who was undertaking research on policies to encourage transition to zero emission vehicles, in collaboration with the Conservation Council ACT Region.
 Her research report can be found here.

-Our grant bid, containing details of the proposed outcomes of this project, may be found here.
+Our grant bid may be found here.

 An account of some recent activities of the ACT Branch may be found here.

 Articles written by AEVA ACT members may be found here.

 Interested in joining AEVA?